Reptilian Behavior In Humans.

 The three functional layers are the reptilian brain, the limbic system, and the cerebral cortex.
 The reptilian brain controls the regulatory systems in your body, like hormones, body temperature, blood pressure, and even hunger.

-The limbic system is the emotional function of your brain, making you feel fear, anger, joy, or gratitude.
-Finally, the cerebral cortex is the most evolved part of the brain that oversees impulse control, decision-making, and long-term planning.
+The limbic system is the emotional function of the brain, making you feel fear, anger, joy, or gratitude.
+Finally, the cerebral cortex is the most evolved part of the brain, overseeing impulse control, decision-making, and long-term planning.

-With a better understanding of how each part of the functions, we can have more conscious thoughts to influence good decision-making and outcomes.
+With a better understanding of how each part functions, we can have more conscious thoughts to influence good decision-making and outcomes.

 Here’s a little secret.
 Your breath can control your nervous system.
 Breathe fast and shallowly and feel anxious; breathe slowly, deeply, and calmly.